Skip to main content

 Even when logisticians have delivered the fuel, capricious weather can bring the well- laid scheme to nought.
 In the early days of World War II, a carrier force was compelled to transit the submarine-infested North Atlantic unescorted.
 Sea conditions on that occasion rendered fuel transfer impossible, as demonstrated by damage to ships in the effort; hence the destroyers were forced to turn back.

 With the conduct of the conventionally powered Fleet’s every operation utterly contingent on fuel supply, an enemy encounters a grand opportunity to immobilize an entire naval force by concentrated attack on the relatively vulnerable fuel train.
-If shrewd enough, he need never engage the full military strength of opposing warships.
+If shrewd enough, lie need never engage the full military strength of opposing warships.
 In World War I, the Russians made use of such tactics against Turkey.
 Deprived of coal supplies during the blockade of Istanbul, the Turkish fleet was immobilized.

 The degree of limitation imposed by fuel availability varies with ship types, and likewise the impact of nuclear propulsion will vary.
 In all warships, the increased endurance at sustained high speed is clearly significant, but destroyer types will enjoy the most remarkable emancipation from fuel support.
 Not until entire task forces are nuclear- powered, however, can the full potential of logistic freedom be realized.
 The presence of conventionally powered ships in a nuclear force will dilute, not defeat, the capabilities of the task force.